Josh-McFarlin/remix-image/docs/docs/tutorial-basics/use-component.md

   rotate?: number | null;
   /** The direction to mirror the image by. (optional, default null) */ flip?: FlipDirection | null;
+  /** The location to crop the source image before any other operations are applied. (optional, default null) */ crop?: CropOptions | null;
 }
 ```